 Dissolved minerals (Calcium) from hard water.
 As the water laps upon the tile or Pebble Tec, the water evaporates and leaves behind calcium and other minerals.
-Hence the ugly and unsightly “white line.”
+Hence the ugly and unsightly white line.

 Yes.
 Don’t do it.
 Cleaning with pumice takes a lot of time and effort.
 Average swimming pools can take a few weekends.
 Contrary to what your pool store may say, pumice

 This technique again is much like sand blasting, however the air pressure and the media are much different.
 Kieserite – (Natural mined mineral salt often compared to Epsom) is shot at low pressure.
-When the salt hits the surface it pops and this force is what frees the calcium from the pool tile’s surface.
+When the salt hits the surface it pops and this force is what frees the calcium from the tiles surface.

 The calcium determines how fast we can go.
 The heavier the build up, the longer the process.
-Generally speaking an average pool with 1-4 years of build up will take about 3 hours from start to finish.
+Generally speaking an average pool with 1-4 years of build up will take about 2 hours from start to finish.

 is than applied on the blasted surface to cover up the damage.
 Further, once applied the sealer will yellow or turn white after six months due to the UV rays in the sun light.
-When shot properly the glaze is not damaged and the tile looks great after cleaning.
-We see this all the time.
-Check out our example below.
+When shot properly the glaze is not damaged and the tile looks near perfect after cleaning.

-This really depends on how well you maintain your pool and the type of water you use.
+and the source of your water.
 Typically, your swimming pool will benefit from a weekly maintenance program and a pool tile cleaning service every year.

 You do not have to be home during the cleaning process.
 All we need is access to your pool and a power source.